More Than 1,700 Health Workers In China Have Been Infected With New Coronavirus

 "The goal of the joint mission is to rapidly inform the next steps in the COVID-19 response and preparedness activities in China and globally," WHO Director-General Tedros Adhanom said during a briefing.
 "Particular attention will be paid to understanding the transmission of the virus, the severity of disease and the impact of ongoing response measures."

-Chinese ambassador to U.S.: "With the benefit of hindsight, everybody knew that Dr. Li was right"
+"With the benefit of hindsight, everybody knew that Dr. Li was right"

 When Dr. Li Wenliang posted warnings on Chinese social media about cases of a novel coronavirus in late December, government officials took a dim view.
 The ophthalmologist working in Wuhan, where the virus emerged, was reprimanded by local police.
 They demanded that he retract his "falsehood."